The Permit to Work (PtW) system allows you to apply to work on the water supply and wastewater networks.

 - for wastewater, require overpumping or bunging when workmen are not on-site, i.e. if a section of wastewater main is left in that state overnight with a pump going to keep the flow going with no one on-site.

-Contractors wishing to carry out works on water supply and wastewater assets which will impact on the normal operation of the network such as:
+- Contractors wishing to carry out works on water supply and wastewater headworks assets (pump stations, reservoirs) which:

 - are likely to have or cause a noticeable impact on a pump station (water or wastewater) or reservoir

 - require work inside any of the pump stations or reservoirs (i.e. locking and tagging out valves, altering the position of any valve or equipment, shutting down pumps etc)

-- will require the shut down of a pump station or the shut down of a major trunk main that will affect a station.
+- will require the shut down of a pump station or the shut down of a major trunk main that will affect station operations.

 - involves removal of plant within a pump station.

 - isolating a pump station from the network

 - plugging the gravity going into a pump station as it will result in abnormal operation and alarms

 - diverting flow away from one pump station to another

 - isolating parts of the network for the purpose of flow monitoring.

 If in doubt, contact Council to enquire whether a permit is required.